 Temporary leave of absence will be granted by the Chief Academic Officer on proof that an emergency exists.
-Absences resulting from illness may be verified by the school nurse, resident directors, or parents for students living at home.
+Absences resulting from illness may be verified by the resident directors, medical provider, or parents for students living at home.

 One-fourth or more total classes missed can result in a student being dropped from the class unless there are mitigating circumstances.